harshit3112/user-profile/README.md

 ## Development Notes

-- The application uses H2 in-memory database for simplicity
+- The application uses PostgreSQL database for persistent data storage
-- Database schema is auto-created on startup
+- Database schema is auto-created/updated on startup using Hibernate DDL
-- Sample data is loaded automatically
+- Sample data is loaded automatically from data.sql
 - All API responses follow a consistent format
 - Proper HTTP status codes are used for different scenarios
+- Database connection details can be configured in application.yaml